1414C/sqac/README.md

     driverName := Handle.GetDBDriverName()
     fmt.Println("driverName:", driverName)

-    // create a new table in the database err := Handle.CreateTables(Depot{})
+    // Create a new table in the database err := Handle.CreateTables(Depot{})
     if err != nil {
       t.Errorf("%s", err.Error())
     }

-    // determine the table name as per the table creation logic tn := common.GetTableName(Depot{})
+    // Determine the table name as per the table creation logic tn := common.GetTableName(Depot{})

-    // expect that table depot exists
+    // Expect that table depot exists
     if !Handle.ExistsTable(tn) {
       t.Errorf("table %s was not created", tn)
     }

-    // drop the table
+    // Drop the table
     err = Handle.DropTables(Depot{})
     if err != nil {
       t.Errorf("table %s was not dropped", tn)